TOOLS

 Applicant Eligibility

 Any responsible source, to include individuals, State and local entities, public nonprofit institutions/organizations, other public institutions/organizations, Federally recognized Indian Tribal Governments, small businesses, profit organizations, private nonprofit institutions/organizations, quasi-public nonprofit institutions/organizations, and other private institutions/organizations may submit a proposal which will be considered by Reclamation.
-Foreign entities, other than United States-Mexico binational research foundations and inter-university research programs established by the two countries, are not eligible for funding under the Act.
+Foreign entities are not eligible for funding.
 Federal agencies are not eligible to apply.

 Beneficiary Eligibility

-Individuals, State and local entities, public nonprofit institutions/organizations, other public institutions/organizations, Federally recognized Indian Tribal Governments, small businesses, profit organizations, private nonprofit institutions/organizations, quasi-public nonprofit institutions/organizations, other private institutions/organizations, and United States-Mexico binational research foundations and inter-university research programs established by the two countries.
+Individuals, State and local entities, public nonprofit institutions/organizations, other public institutions/organizations, Federally recognized Indian Tribal Governments, small businesses, profit organizations, private nonprofit institutions/organizations, quasi-public nonprofit institutions/organizations and other private institutions/organizations.

 Credentials/Documentation

-(1) A detailed written technical proposal including the current status of the technology supporting the proposed research, technical approach proposed to accomplish the work, a scope of work which separates the work into major tasks, applicability to local and/or national water problems, type of personnel participating in the research, type and location of facilities and equipment that will be utilized by the project applicant, experience in this type of research, the environmental impact of the research, an estimate of the costs and/or cost savings ($/1000 gal) and economic benefit of the technology, and other information that may be useful for proposal evaluation.
+(1) A detailed written technical proposal including the current status of the technology supporting the proposed research, technical approach proposed to accomplish the work, a scope of work which separates the work into major tasks, applicability to local and/or national water problems, type of personnel participating in the research, type and location of facilities and equipment that will be utilized by the project applicant, experience in this type of research, the environmental impact of the research, an estimate of the costs and/or cost savings ($/1000 gal) and economic and environmental benefit of the technology, and other information that may be useful for proposal evaluation.
 (2) A detailed project cost proposal including a budget covering salaries and wages, fringe benefits, travel, equipment, supplies, subcontracts, indirect cost rates, funding sources and commitments, cost-sharing, and a breakdown of costs by task.
-OMB Circular No. A-87 applies to this program.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 A full proposal solicitation package is issued annually by Reclamation.
-There will be a general solicitation and one for pilot plants or a demonstration project in FY02.
-Submission of full technical and cost proposals in accordance with the instructions stated in the solicitation document is mandatory.
-Additionally, applicants must submit all applicable SF-424 forms and a DI-2010 form which will be included in the solicitation document.
+The package may solicit laboratory, pilot-scale, and full-scale research projects.
+Submission of full technical and cost proposals in accordance with the instructions stated in the announcement document is mandatory.
+Additionally, applicants must submit all applicable SF-424 forms and a DI-2010 form which will be included in the announcement document.

 Award Procedure